 In the meantime, I haven't lost my excitement over transcribing the words of the script into images!
 The script has existed so much longer than the images (in fact, it's been finished for over six months), and now I'm starting lay out the more exciting bits.
 I can't wait until "Surfacing" is finished!

 I will admit that it's likely the second book will look very different from this first one.
 To keep a sense of consistency (and to track my improvement) I'm going to continue in the same style you see here until we are out of "Surfacing."
-In "Voices," the second book, I will likely incorporate many of the techniques I've learned to add some depth and light to the images.
+In "Embrace," the second book, I will likely incorporate many of the techniques I've learned to add some depth and light to the images.
 We'll see how that turns out.
 If I am happy with the results, I may even publish it on my own as a physical copy just for fun.

 I hope that you have enjoyed what you've seen so far, and thank you all for your patience as I learn.
 This has been a fun but challenging hobby and I really do want to continue.

 Holy hell, it's only about two weeks until my ordination to the priesthood!
 Everyone has been asking me how I feel about it, and I really don't know what to say.
 I'm not sure I've fully internalized what's happening.
 This is the culmination of ten years' worth of prayer, discernment, tears, and personal work.
 I'm so honoured and so...well, apprehensive.
 But I figure that's okay.
 It would be much worse if I didn't give it any thought.